shapeshed/shapeshed.com/content/posts/learning_javascript_altering_content.md

-{
-  "slug": "learning-javascript-altering-content",
-  "title": "Learning Javascript - Altering Content", "date": "2007-03-29T00:00:00+01:00",
++++
+date = "2007-03-29T00:00:00+01:00"
-  "description": "Using unobtrusive Javascript you can simply change content and styles on your page without returning to the server.
-Done right you can also keep it accessible and maintainable. ", "tags": [
+description = "Using unobtrusive Javascript you can simply change content and styles on your page without returning to the server.
+Done right you can also keep it accessible and maintainable. " slug = "learning-javascript-altering-content" tags = ["JavaScript", "DOM"] title = "Learning Javascript - Altering Content"

-    "JavaScript",
-    "DOM"
-  ]
-}
++++

 This is the third in a series of articles about my experience of Learning Javascript.
 I am a beginner at learning Javascript, although I am a proficient XHTML and CSS coder.
 These articles are meant to help others like me learn so if you don't understand anything or have any insight to offer please chip in.